The classic Checkout SDK integrations are being phased out

 GooglePayDetails googlePayDetails = new GooglePayDetails.Builder(<YOUR_TOKEN_HERE>).build(); mPaymentHandler.initiatePayment(googlePayPaymentMethod, googlePayDetails);

-Google Pay notifications
+Google Pay webhook

 resultCode you receive from the